1ahmedharris/docker-image-builder/README.md

 Builds a lightweight Docker image for the application.

 GitHub Actions CI/CD Pipeline:
-Automates building Docker images, then pushing images to AWS ECR.
+Automates building, tagging, then pushing Docker images to AWS ECR.
 ## Steps to use Dockerfile
 1. Clone the Repository
 git clone  https://github.com/1ahmedharris/Docker-Image-Builder.git